genome/bfx-workshop/README.md

 ![](images/banner.jpg)

-Welcome to the Fall 2025 and Spring 2026 Bioinformatics (BFX) Workshop!
-It can be taken for credit under the WUSTL course titles: Applied Bioinformatics for Genomics I and II.
+Welcome to the Fall 2026/Spring 2027 Bioinformatics (BFX) Workshop!

+It can be taken for credit under the WUSTL course titles: Applied Bioinformatics for Genomics I and II (BIOL 5624).

 ## Objectives